-It can be shocking and surreal – being part of an ordinary day, while tragedies are happening around us; near or far away – attacks, murders, terror, hate, fear, helplessness… It can affect us emotionally and we need to take care.
+Tragedies happening around us – near or far away – attacks, murders, terror, hate, fear, helplessness … they all can affect us emotionally.
+And we need to take care.

-Sometimes we absorbed too much tragedy from the news, conversations, pictures, sounds.
+Sometimes we may absorb too much tragedy from the news, conversations, pictures, sounds.

 Often unknowingly, stuff goes in, when we are not on guard, when our defences are low, when we are preoccupied, when we are taken by surprise.